 These limestone cave formations are created by the River Gosthani which originated from the caves.
-The formations tease your imagination and take the form of deities to animals or even a human brain or a mushrooms.
-We drove along to Araku Valley, which is also home to the award winning Araku coffee.
+The formations tease your imagination and take the form of deities to animals or even a human brain or a mushroom.
+We drove along to Araku Valley, which is also home to the award-winning Araku coffee.
 I was there for the Araku Hot Air Balloon Festival, but I would recommend at least a couple of days here.

 Araku Coffee and History of Coffee in Araku Valley

 While the Western Ghats were known as the home of coffee in India, the Eastern Ghats had its little share of coffee plantations as well.
 Besides the Shevaroy Hills around Yercaud in Tamil Nadu, coffee was also introduced in Pamaleru Valley in the East Godavari District of Andhra Pradesh by the British.
 However it was not until a century later when coffee found its roots in the Araku Valley.
 Yet the story began only in the 1950s.
 As the forest department took over the initiative, a cooperative called Girijan Cooperative Corporation came up to the fore to engage the tribal farmers in the cultivation and production.
 The dormant plantations were slowly regenerated and eventually private NGOS like Naandi Foundation took over the tribal empowerment initiative besides promoting the branded Araku Coffee to a global audience.